VerKnowSys/sofin/README.markdown

 ## Pitfalls/ Limitations:
+* Some definitions on Darwin might require XQuartz installation.
 * Sofin requires to be installed or symlinked to system default PATH location (/bin:/usr/bin or similar)
 * Each software bundle includes all dependencies of given software, hence each application requires more disk space than it does with "old fasioned, system wide, shared software".